 You are welcome to download the practice workbook from the link below.

-VBA VLOOKUP in Another Worksheet
+Excel VBA VLOOKUP to Find Values from Another Worksheet

 1. Executing VLOOKUP Statically